 Undergraduate Students - Eighteen (18) credit hours during the fall and spring semesters is considered a full load.
 Twelve (12) credit hours during the summer term is considered a full load.
 Graduate Students - Nine (9) credit hours during the fall and spring semesters is considered a full load.
 Six (6) credit hours during the summer term is considered a full load.
 Any student requesting more than the maximum hours must meet the criteria for an overload.
 The request must be approved by the academic advisor, department chairperson, and Provost prior to enrollment.

 A student must obtain the overload form from his/her advisor at the time they discuss the student’s schedule.
 Once the overload form is signed by the advisor and the department chairperson, the student should carry the overload request form to the Registrar’s Office.

 Students on Academic Probation

 A student placed on academic probation at the end of this semester and who has already registered for more than 15 hours for the upcoming semester, must drop back to a total of 15 hours or less.
 Failure to do so will result in adjustments to their class schedules by the Registrar’s Office.
-Further information regarding the Academic Probation and Suspension Policy can be found in the college catalog.
+Further information regarding the Academic Probation and Suspension Policy can be found in the university catalog.

 Tuition & Fees

 We encourage all students to register during the posted registration times.
-Doing so increases a student’s chance of registering for those courses they prefer.
+Doing so increases a student’s chance of registering for the courses they prefer.
 More information regarding the waitlist process can be found in our General Information and Frequently Asked Questions document.